NolanSuHackett/NSC-8-Verilog/README.md

 2. **T2**: Increment PC (`CP`)
 3. **T3**: RAM → bus → IR (`CE_LOW`, `LI_LOW`); opcode sent to controller

 Instruction-specific logic follows in T4–T6.
-Detailed timing and circuit diagrams are available in the PDF and will be added to the `images/` folder.
+Detailed timing and circuit diagrams are available in the PDF with the full report.

 ---